 Next, Lagoon will checkout your code from Git.
 It needs that to have access to read the

 docker-compose.yml but also to build the Docker images.

 Based on how the deployment has been triggered, different things will happen:

 Branch Webhook Push¶

-If the deployment is triggered via a Webhook and is for a single Branch, Lagoon will checkout the Git SHA which is included in the Webhook.
-This means even if you push code to the Git Branch twice, there will be two deployments with exactly the code that was pushed, not just the newest code in the git branch.
+If the deployment is triggered via a webhook and is for a single branch, Lagoon will check out the Git SHA which is included in the webhook.
+This means that even if you push code to the Git branch twice, there will be two deployments with exactly the code that was pushed, not just the newest code in the Git branch.